Information for visitors

 The majority of patients in our hospitals are able to receive up to two visitors at the same time.

-Visitors can visit loved ones between 2pm and 8pm in the majority of wards.
-This can be any two people and can change throughout the visiting time, but only two visitors at a patient’s bedside are permitted at any one time.
+Visitors can visit loved ones between 7am and 8pm in the majority of wards.
+This can be any two people and can change throughout the visiting time.
+Only two visitors can be at a patient’s bedside at any one time.

-Please visit our maternity pages if you are a birthing partner accompanying a woman.
+Please visit our maternity pages if you are a birthing partner.

 Compassionate visiting

-• People visiting a patient who requires additional support (e.g. Learning Disabilities, Autism, Dementia and Mental Health) can visit outside of these hours with no limit length of visit, however visitors are requested to contact the ward to arrange visit if outside of published visiting hours
+• People visiting a patient who needs extra support (e.g. Learning Disabilities, Autism, Dementia and Mental Health) can visit outside of normal visiting hours.
+There is no limit on the length of visit.
+Please let the ward know wherever possible.

-• Visiting a patient receiving end-of-life care: Close family members can visit.
-Visiting is flexible and arrangements can be made with the nurse in charge of the ward.
+• Visiting a patient who is receiving end-of-life care: close family members can visit.
+Visiting is flexible and arrangements can be made with the nurse in charge of the ward, including to stay overnight and to have a recliner chair and other comforts such as hot drinks and snacks.

 Message to a loved one